dylanpieper/ShinySurveyJS-Template/readme.md

     -   Without tokens (same as survey name): `/?survey=name`
     -   With tokens (in the database table): `/?survey=token`

+## Activation and Dates

+Each survey can be activated or deactivated by setting the `active` column in the `surveys` table to `TRUE` or `FALSE`.
+Additionally, you can set a time window for each survey by defining the `date_start` and `date_end` columns in the `surveys` table.
+The app will automatically check the current time against the time window and the activation status of the survey.

+## Data Output

+The data from the survey is stored along with the following information in the survey data:
+-   `date_created`: Date the survey was created
+-   `duration_complete`: Number of seconds it took to complete the survey
+-   `duration_load`: Seconds it took to load the survey
+-   `ip_address`: IP address of the user
+-   `session_id` Shiny session ID

 ## Database Driver

 Easily change the database driver in `database.R` to use any database system compatible with the `DBI` package (see [list of backends](https://github.com/r-dbi/backends#readme)).
 The `RPostgres` package is used by default.